 - How To Cook Tender & Juicy Pork Chops in the Oven

-- How To Cook Moist & Tender Chicken Breasts Every Time (cook the chicken in olive oil or ghee)
+- How To Cook Moist & Tender Chicken Breasts Every Time (cook the chicken in olive oil, avocado oil, or ghee)

-- How To Cook Fish on the Stovetop (cook the fish in olive oil or ghee)
+- How To Cook Fish on the Stovetop (cook the fish in olive oil, avocado oil, or ghee)

-- How To Make Roasted Pork Tenderloin (use olive oil in place of vegetable oil)
+- How To Make Roasted Pork Tenderloin (use olive oil or avocado oil in place of vegetable oil)

 And a Few Other Essentials

-Consider these a part of your cooking toolbox.
+Consider these a part of your Whole30 toolbox.
 While you can purchase many of these items, making them at home puts the control of the ingredients in your hands.